Table of Content

 Fortunately, several manufacturers use different naming conventions while producing electrically compatible batteries.

-IEC Model Common Name Brand Equivalent Chemistry Voltage Replaceable
+IEC Model Common Name Brand Equivalents Chemistry Voltage Typical Capacity Dimensions Interchangeable

 Selection Considerations